DataBiosphere/terra-cli/README.md

 ###### Reference to multiple objects under a folder

 Different from other referenced resource type, there is also support for creating a reference to objects in the folder.
-For instance, a user may create a a `foo/` folder with `bar.txt` and `secret.txt` in it.
+For instance, a user may create a `foo/` folder with `bar.txt` and `secret.txt` in it.
 If the user have at least READ access to foo/ folder, they have access to anything in the foo/ folder.
 So they can add a reference to `foo/bar.txt`, `foo/\*` or `foo/\*.txt`.